ntop/ntopng/doc/src/historical_flows.rst

 - `format_value`, used to format generic data (e.g. number of flows);
 - `format_bytes`, used to format bytes data;

-If a user would like to have a particular chart with a customized endpoint then an specific endpoint needs to be used.
+If a user would like to have a particular chart with a customized endpoint then a specific endpoint needs to be used.
 Please contact us in that case and, if possible, we will release the requested chart.

 .. toctree::